neozhaoliang/surround-view-system-introduction/doc/en.md

 # Conventions

-The four cameras will be named `front`、`back`、`left`、`right`，and with device numbers 0, 1, 2, 3, respectively.
+The four cameras will be named `front`、`back`、`left`、`right`，and with device numbers 0, 1, 2, and 3, respectively.
 Please modify this according to your actual device numbers.

 The camera intrinsic matrix is denoted as `camera_matrix`，this is a 3x3 matrix.
 The distort coefficients are stored in `dist_coeffs`, this is a 1x4 vector.